bert2/microscope/README.md

 - The CodeLens appears on C# methods and displays the number of instructions that will be generated for the method.
 - Hover over the CodeLens to see individual counts for the number of `box` and unconstrained `callvirt` instructions in the method.
 - Click the CodeLens to get a detailed list of all instructions including their offsets and operands.
 - The CodeLens currently won't be updated after the method has been changed.
-In order to refresh it you will have to close and re-open the C# source file.
+In order to refresh it you will have to click the "Refresh" button in bottom left of the details view.
 Auto-update will be implemented for the 1.0 release.
 - In case the retrieval of instructions fails the CodeLens will display `-` instead of a count.
 Hover over the CodeLens to see the exception that caused the failure.

 ## Known issues

 - Instructions are not updated automatically on code changes.
+Use the "Refresh" button in the details view to update the instructions manually.
+- The "Refresh" button is not an option, in case a CodeLens could not be created for the method (e.g. when there are compiler errors in the project).
+In that case you still have to close and re-open the source file after the errors have been fixed.

 ## Contributing